What is third-party auto insurance?

 If you have a cheaper car, then having third-party only insurance may actually make financial sense.
 As a rule, look up the value of your car using an online service (it’s advised that you do this across at least two sites so that you have a range of options).

-If the annual premium for comprehensive and collision insurance comes to more than 10% of the total value of the vehicle (if you were to sell it tomorrow) then you should only get third-party insurance.
+If the annual premium for comprehensive and collision insurance comes to more than 10 percent of the total value of the vehicle (if you were to sell it tomorrow) then you should only get third-party insurance.
 It’s simply not worth the added cost if you are not likely to require a major claim.

 If your car is totaled or stolen